 If you can find a freelance designer who has experience in your particular industry, it’s even better as it will reduce the learning curve.
 Your designer can then connect with your ideal customers easily and help create a design that appeals better to them.

-As much as possible, try to arrange for a physical meet-up or a video-chat with your potential freelance designer if you intend to work with him for a long time.
+As much as possible, try to arrange for a video-chat with your potential freelance designer if you intend to work with him for a long time.
 Put together a list of freelance designers that most closely match your requirements and ask them for a video interview to get a better sense of the person you are going to work with.

 For one, the designer should be genuinely interested in your business and want to learn more about your products and services, as well as your audience.
 Also see if you can understand his language, his accent or his design jargons.
 This is important because you will probably want to understand each other properly as you work together long-term.